Bespoke mechanic Yeet exclusive 9 min read

 The Coin Race math is structurally similar to a five-way Crash with one shared target.
 If you imagine running five independent Crash rounds in parallel and getting paid based on which one hits target first, the math is roughly that with operator-specific calibration on the relative-speed curves of each token.

-HMAC-verified Yeet Coin Race fairness, the verification routine
+HMAC-tested Yeet Coin Race fairness, the verification routine

 Coin Race fairness verification routine